 - Sunny Suwanmethanont (Shambala, The Bedside Detective) as John.

 - Sirin Horwang (Headshot, Saturday Killer) as Mam.

 - Nichkhun (Ouran Host Club, One and a half Summer, Welcome to the Show) as the young marathon runner.

 - Suquan Bulakul as the conflicted woman.

-I really enjoyed the movie, if you have some time, I’d advice you to watch it, because it could generate really nice things beyond the basic entertainment and offers the chance of reflecting on our own nature without cheap tricks.
+I really enjoyed the movie.
+If you have some time, I’d advice you to watch it.
+It generates really nice things beyond the basic entertainment.
+Also offers the chance of reflecting on our own nature without cheap tricks.